subharthihazra/subh-oauth2/README.md

 ```

 # Client Side Usage
-In client-side use, do NOT put `<client-secret>`, using PKCE is recommended.
+In client-side use, do NOT put `<client-secret>`, using PKCE is recommended ( some provider forces to use ).
 Sample `OAuthClient` Setup:
 ```js
 let client = {